parente/tott/doc/index.rst

 How
 ===

-In our first session, we will :doc:`setup a consistent, shared development environment <setup>` using Vagrant_ and VirtualBox_.
-If you join us after the first session, please go through the setup instructions on your own to prep your laptop before you attend.
+In our first session, we will :doc:`set up a consistent, shared development environment <setup>` using Vagrant_ and VirtualBox_.
+If you join us after the first session, please give the setup instructions a shot before you attend.
+If you get stuck, don't be afraid to show up and ask for help.